RJWoodhead/Relay2Tetris/README.md

 # License

-The materials in this repository (except for those provided by outside sources, such as the datasheets) are licensed under the [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0)](https://creativecommons.org/licenses/by-nc-sa/4.0/).
+The materials in this repository (except for those provided by outside sources) are licensed under the [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0)](https://creativecommons.org/licenses/by-nc-sa/4.0/).